maxtybar/opensearch-embeddings-cdk/README.md

 cdk deploy --require-approval never
 ```

-The following repository was copied to the notebook - ``https://github.com/aws-samples/amazon-bedrock-workshop.git``.
+The following repository was copied to the notebook - ``https://github.com/aws-samples/amazon-bedrock-workshop.git`` and you will be able to access it in your ``/home/ec2-user/SageMaker/`` notebook directory.